sourcebots/robot-api/README.md

 The robot-api tests require [`robotd`](https://github.com/sourcebots/robotd) installed.

-To run the tests, simply run `python3 -m unittest` and it will run all tests.
+To run the tests, run `python3 -m unittest` and it will run all tests.